PaloAltoNetworks/terraform-provider-scm/docs/data-sources/ethernet_interface_list.md

   folder = "ngfw-shared"
 }

-# Output the raw list of all anti-spyware profiles
+# Output the raw list of all ethernet interfaces
 output "scm_ethernet_interface_list" {
   description = "A list of all ethernet interfaces from the 'All Firewalls' folder." value       = { for interface in data.scm_ethernet_interface_list.all_ethernet_interfaces.data : interface.name => interface }